BroadbandTV Corp: Investments, partnerships & acquisitions

 In summer 2015, BroadbandTV partnered with leading YouTube analytics website SocialBlade "to supply data and services to its community of users".
 SocialBlade previously offered partnership through Maker Studios' entry-level partnership program, Maker Gen.

 In August 2020, Jukin Media announced partnerships with BroadbandTV and Fullscreen.

 Technology brands

-Its technology bands include VISO Catalyst, VISO NOVI, and VISO Prism.
+Its technology brands include VISO Catalyst, VISO NOVI, and VISO Prism.

-Strategic Partners
+Controversy

-In 2020, Mlath Alaml for Art Production Company began contracting with BroadbandTV Corporation as a strategic partner in the Middle East, specifically in the Persian Gulf region.
-This relationship has grown to manage over 100 channels, and the partnership is still ongoing.
+In 2023, BBTV was accused of withholding revenue from content creators on its networks, including YouTubers Ethan Klein, Pierce Alexander Kavanagh (Kavos), and Zack James (Yo Mama).
+Klein repeatedly threatened legal action.
+Following backlash, the Twitter accounts for both the company and CEO Shahrzad Rafati were made private.
+Klein and Kavanagh later confirmed that the owed revenue had eventually been paid.